rmcar17/piqtree/docs/developers/troubleshooting.md

 ### Check your operating system is supported

-At this stage, we currently only support x86-64 linux, and x86-64 and ARM macOS.
+At this stage, we currently only support x86-64 linux, x86-64 Windows, and ARM macOS.

 ### Check dependencies have been installed

+- If on Windows, try running `./before_all_windows.sh` which will also install dependencies.
 - If on macOS, try running `./before_all_mac.sh` which will also install dependencies.
 - If on linux, try installing the dependencies listed at the top of `.devcontainer/DockerFile`